Purple Stream: Certificate in Therapeutic Play Skills

 - Video clips

 - Satisfactory attendance (no whole module may be missed unless there are extenuating circumstances.
-A makeup assignment may be requested depending on time missed).
+A make-up assignment may be required depending on amount of time missed)

 - Submission of the Self-Assessment as related to core competencies of the Therapeutic Play Practitioner and approval from the External Examiner